 Designers embraced the show stopping appeal of the buckle, creating unusual shapes and styles.
 Indeed, Diana Vreeland wrote in her ‘Why Don’t You..’ page for Harper’s Bazaar – “Why don’t you.. order Schiaparelli’s cellophane belt with your name and telephone number written on it?.”

-Towards the end of the decade, belts increased in width.
-For daytime, suede and leather styles were common.
 For evening wear, belts became more elaborate as befitting the occasion.
 Buckles were highly decorative, made from early plastics, glass, brass, silver, and paste.
-Popular shapes of buckle include geometric shapes such as squares, diamonds, and rectangles.
-Belt fastenings were not limited to the centre front — belts were also seen buckled at the back of evening and afternoon gowns.
+Popular shapes of buckle include geometric shapes such as squares, diamonds, and rectangles decorated in real or fake sparkles.
+Belt fastenings were not limited to the center front — belts were also seen buckled at the back of evening and afternoon gowns.

 Belt Styles of the 1940s

 By the 1940s, belts became more utilitarian in style.
+L-85 restrictions reduced the width to only 2 inches.
 While day dresses often featured matching fabric belts, increasingly tougher materials such as leather and suede were employed.
 Due to leather shortages due to WWII, alternative materials were sought to create a similar effect.

 By the end of the decade, although belts were worn on the natural waistline, their function was not wholly to nip in the waist.
 By creating a slender waistline in contrast, the hips may have appeared rounder – a silhouette that Dior championed through his New Look of 1947.